Woman ‘confesses’ to killing pro-Putin blogger with bomb hidden in golden statuette

 Tatarsky, 40, was killed as he led a discussion at the cafe on the banks of the Neva River in the historic heart of St Petersburg, officials said.

-Over 30 people were wounded in the blast, and 10 of them were in grave condition, authorities said.
+More than 30 people were wounded in the blast, and 10 of them were in grave condition, authorities added.

 Investigators said they believe the bomb was hidden in a bust of Tatarsky that was given to him just before the explosion.
 A video showed him making jokes about the bust and putting it on a table next to him.